 - Buy an ENERGY STAR certified product when shopping!
-It could range from an LED bulb to a laptop or to a washer or dryer.
+It could range from a certified LED light bulb to a washer or dryer.

-- Do your homework: If you’re not quite ready to make a purchase, take some time to research replacements for existing products in your home.
+- Do your homework: If you know a purchase is on the horizon, take some time to research replacements for existing products in your home.
 (Hint: that 20-year-old fridge in your basement, garage or at the cottage is probably inflating your energy bills!)

-- Buy an ENERGY STAR certified new home if you are planning to move!
+- Looking for a new home?
+Buy an ENERGY STAR certified new home if you are planning to move!

 There are many ways for you to take part:

 Follow our social media channels for energy-efficient tips, rebates, giveaways and much more!

 We want to hear from you: Tell us what your favorite ENERGY STAR certified product is or what you love most about your ENERGY STAR certified new home!
 Join the conversation on social media using the hashtags #ENERGYSTARDay and #ENERGYSTARCanada.

 Share the ENERGY STAR Canada website with friends, neighbours, colleagues and family and remind them to keep their eyes out for the ENERGY STAR symbol when shopping for products or homes.

 Check out the Spotlight on energy efficiency blog for the latest news and tips on energy efficiency for your home, your business, your community and everything in between.